thegiftofgabes/fantasypunk-netlify/content.en/quickstart/_08-burdens.md

 ---
 weight: 08
 title: "burdens"
-description: "Burdens represent a certain aspect of a character's history, the lessosn they learned, the materia lpossessions they carry around, and more."
+description: "Burdens represent a certain aspect of a character's history, the lessosn they learned, the meterial possessions they carry around, and more."
 ---

 # burdens: the weight of your journey